Texas Medical Association

-The Texas Medical Association (TMA) is a professional nonprofit organization representing over 55,000 physicians, residents, medical student and alliance members.
+The Texas Medical Association (TMA) is a professional nonprofit organization representing over 59,000 physicians, residents, medical student and alliance members.
 It is located in Austin, has 110 component county medical societies around the state, and is the largest state medical society in the United States.

 History

 The Texas Medical Association was established by 35 physicians in 1853 to provide medical and public health education for Texas physicians and their patients as well as legislative and regulatory advocacy and health policy research.
-The first president of TMA was Joseph Taylor and the current president is Linda Villarreal, MD.
+The first president of TMA was Joseph Taylor and the current president is Jayesh "Jay" Shah, MD.